Code360In/katacoda-scenarios-32/flask-api/step1d.md

 Suppose we want to allow the client to specify a minimum rating for the returned books.
-E.g. /books?min_rating=8 should return books with minimum rating of 8
+E.g. `HTTP GET /books?min_rating=8` will return books with minimum rating of 8.

 Modify the `get_books()` function in `app.py` as follows.